utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## ocr
 **Field is under review**
 * **Data Type:** string
-* **Input Guidelines:** Enter the file path to the OCR .txt file for the digital object.
+* **Input Guidelines:** Enter the filename of the OCR .txt file for the digital object.
+If you have OCR files per page you will need to include a row per Page Object in your metadata spreadsheet indicating the matching text file.
 * **MODS Input Guidelines:** does not map
 * **Controlled Vocabulary:** none
 * **Obligation:** optional